DrDab/BreakfastBookClub/README.md

 #### 3. Set up frontend

-Go to the frontend folder
+In a seperate terminal, go to the frontend folder
 ```
 cd breakfastbookclub/frontend
 ```